olywoolsey/Notes/Formal Languages & Finite Automata/Finite State Automata/Equivalence.md

 ## Example

 Consider the following non-deterministic finite state automaton.
-The automaton recognises the language which contains the string over the alphabet $\{0,1\}$ where the string contains atleast 2 occurences of the $0$ symbol and the last symbol is $0$.
+The automaton recognises the language which contains the string over the alphabet $\{0,1\}$ where the string contains at least 2 occurrences of the $0$ symbol and the last symbol is $0$.
 The automaton is clearly non-deterministic as the state $q_0$ has two transition for the symbol $0$.

 Let $N=(Q, \Sigma, \delta, q_0, F)$ where